skupperproject/skupper-example-iperf/README.md

 After deploying the iperf3 servers into the private and public cloud clusters, the application router network connects the servers and enables communications even though they are running in separate clusters.

-1. In the terminal for the private cloud, run the iperf3 client benchmark against each server:
+1. In the terminal for the *private1* cluster, run the iperf3 client benchmark against each server:

    ```bash
    $ iperf3 -c  $(oc get service iperf3-svc-a -o=jsonpath='{.spec.clusterIP}')